Wowmogs/BattleNetAPI/README.md

 Or you can set your callback for a class method using an array:
 `BattleNetAPI::setCallback( array( 'myClass', 'myCallback' ) );`

-Your callback function whether the request was successful or failed.
+Your callback function is called each time a request is processed, whether the request was successful or failed.

 Example callback:
 ```